virtual-kubelet/systemk/README.md

 Getting logs also works, but the UI for it could be better - needs some extra setup.

-Storage/configmaps isn't done at all currently.
+Storage/configmaps isn't done at all currently, but there is a plan.

 ## Building